-- two – three green grapes (cut to make the tail, eyes, and eyebrows)
+- two to three green grapes (cut to make the tail, eyes, and eyebrows)

 - two small blueberries (pupils)

 Make your child’s favorite oatmeal in a cup and make a sweet Bunny Face.
 Next, use two slices of apples to make the ears, two chocolate chips for the eyes, and several almond slices to make the whiskers.
-A Drizzle of chocolate syrup creates the nose and mouth and a dot of orange marmalade (or two golden raisins) highlight the bunny’s cheeks.
+A drizzle of chocolate syrup creates the nose and mouth and a dot of orange marmalade (or two golden raisins) highlights the bunny’s cheeks.
 Add a few fresh strawberries on the side for garnish.

 This list of Easter Bunny Breakfast Ideas wouldn’t be complete without this charming Bunny Breakfast Sandwich!